MihaiDavid05/Road-Segmentation-from-Aerial-Images/doc/README.md

 ## :mag_right: Abstract
 This repository contains the code for the Road Segmentation challenge on AICrowd.
-This challenge is a special case of binary semantic segmentation.
-We must first predict the pixel-wise class (background or road) and then predict the class of each 16x16 patch from a test image, based on an empirical threshold representing the percentage of segmented road pixels in a patch.
+This challenge is a case of binary semantic segmentation.
+We must first predict the pixel-wise class (background or road) and then predict the class of each 16x16 patch from a test image, by thresholding on the average number of road pixels.

 Key features of our approach:
 * data augmentations